Did You Know?

 His real name was John Chapman, and he travelled extensively throughout Ohio including Crawford County and Bucyrus.
 Planting and tending to his apple trees, he also dispensed medicinal plants to settlers and Native Americans and preached the tenets of his Swedenborgian Christian faith.

 John Chapman, affectionately known in American folklore as “Johnny Appleseed” was born on September 26, 1774, in Leominster, Massachusetts.
-When he was 18, he left home to venture into the American wilderness—areas now known as Pennsylvania, Ohio, Indiana, Illinois, and the northern counties of West Virginia.
+When he was 18, he left home to venture into the American wilderness—areas now known as Pennsylvania, Ohio, Indiana, and the northern counties of West Virginia.
 Johnny slowly made his way southwest from Massachusetts and then on to Pennsylvania.
 At that time, much of western Pennsylvania was undeveloped, but government records show Johnny lived in the Allegheny Mountains in 1797.

 Traveling primarily alongside the banks of streams and rivers throughout Ohio (including the Sandusky River in Crawford County), Johnny sought out loamy land.
 Open space, fertile soil, and water access provided ideal conditions for the apple trees’ prolific growth.